turingschool/curriculum/source/projects/store_engine.markdown

 ## Evaluation Criteria

-This project will be peer assessed using user-driven stories and the rubric below.
+This project will be peer assessed using user-driven stories and the criteria below.

 1. Correctness
 2. Testing